 10. In almost every instance the engine will start easier, particularly in cold weather ....if installed properly with proper ignition parts.
-This increases life of the starter motor, battery, and probably a few other things.
+Faster starting also increases life of the starter motor, battery, and probably a few other things.

 11. See the mentioned article by Oak.

-Dual plugging with the recommended ACCEL coils does NOT make the ignition work harder as some erroneously say.
+12. Dual plugging with the recommended ACCEL coils does not make the ignition work harder as some erroneously say.

 1. Cost for the conversion and parts.
 If you have the heads off for a valve job, or to replace pushrod tube rubbers, IMO that is a good time to think about dual-plugging; whether or not you also consider raising compression ratio by skimming/milling the head, or other means, including turning a bit off the cylinder base.
 If the head is warped, sometimes both head and base are done anyway.

-2. The automatic advance system MAY (or may NOT) be a bit more of a compromise than the stock system.
+2. The automatic advance system may or may not be a bit more of a compromise than the stock system.
 Mostly a nerdy point.
-In practice it is NOT very important.
+In practice it is not very important.
 Both popular methods of dealing with this are fully explained in this article, well below.

-3. The BARELY off-idle performance MAY suffer a rather minor stumble, often never noticed by the rider anyway.
+3. The barely off-idle performance may ...or may not .... suffer a rather minor stumble, often never noticed by the rider anyway.
 It is easily & cheaply fixed, typically by just changing the idle pilot jet size.
 Use of idle RPM of 1050+- will help.
-Modifying the ATU for decreased maximum advance, see later herein, might negate any slight need.
+Modifying the ATU, see later herein, might negate any slight need.